Filli Vanilli: Production

 Amy Keating Rogers, the episode's writer, said that she pitched the idea for the episode back in September 2012.
 She added that initial name of the episode was "The Return of Flutterguy", which was changed to "Flutterfear" because the previous title gave "too much information."
 The title was later changed to "Filli Vanilli", a reference to the German-French R&B duo Milli Vanilli, who were caught in a scandal that exposed them lip-syncing their performances.

 Featured songs

 Both songs featured in the episode were composed by the series songwriter, Daniel Ingram.
-The orchestration of "Music in the Treetops" was done by Trevor Hoffman.
+The orchestration of "Music in the Treetops" was done by Trevor Hoffmann.
 "Find the Music in You" was orchestrated and arranged by Hoffman and Caleb Chan.